How to Generate Test Cases with Automation Tools

 JEST provides a powerful and flexible testing environment for JavaScript applications, making it suitable for testing user functionalities in various contexts, including React applications and other JavaScript projects.

-Test Automation with Keploy
+How can we do Test Automation with Keploy?

 Keploy is an AI-powered test generation and automation tool that helps developers have better e2e tests and data-mocks.
 It analyzes your code and generates test cases likely to expose bugs.